sumeetmathpati/cs-gate/_toc/grammars/cfg-decision-properties.md

 - Hence the above grammar is ambigous.
 - Finding whether the grammar is ambigous or not is **undecidable problem.**
-- Knowing whether we can remove the ambiguity is also **undecidable problem.**

 ### Disadvantages of Ambigous Grammar